mhguo1/TRAPD/README.md

 This script will tabulate the number of cases carrying qualifying variants in each gene as defined by a SNP file.

 The command takes in a vcf file containing case sample genotypes and a SNP file listing the qualifying variants for each gene.
-The general command is: python count_cases.py -v test.vcf.gz -s snpfile.txt -o controlcounts.txt [--snpformat --samplefile --pass --maxAC --maxAF --minAN --GTfield].
+The general command is: python count_cases.py -v test.vcf.gz -s snpfile.txt -o casecounts.txt [--snpformat --samplefile --pass --maxAC --maxAF --minAN --GTfield].

 Required Options
 1) -v, --vcffile: This is the path to your VCF file containing case genotypes: e.g., /Users/smith/dat/test.vcf.gz.
 Your vcf must be gzipped or bgzipped.